HeloiseMuller/WorkflowBowBlast/README.md

 `path_species2=/home/user/ref/genome2.fasta` is the path of a reference genome of another species of interest.
 The name of this other species used in the outputs is `$species2`. `$species2` cannot contains any dots.
 This second species should be used if one wants to look for chimeric reads between `$species` and `$species2`.
 If not, comment these options.

-`integrity`, `trimmomatic`, `bowtie2` and `blastn` are the tools WorkflowBowBlast can run.
-They are detailed with more details thereafter.
+`integrity`, `trimmomatic`, `bowtie2`, `coverage` and `blastn` are the tools WorkflowBowBlast can run.
+They are detailed into more details thereafter.
 Set TRUE to run, FALSE to ignore them. `parallele=TRUE` allows WorkflowBowBlast to run bowtie2 and blastn at the same time.

 `threads=20` set the total number of threads to use.
 If `bowtie2=TRUE` and `blastn=TRUE`, `threads` will be split between them if they run at the same time.